lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     FROM dp03_catalogs_10yr.MPCORB
     WHERE q / (1 - e) > 30.1 AND e < 1

+Keep the "Row limit" to 200000, and click "Search."
+By default, you will generate a plot of inclination vs. eccentricity.

 2.2.
 Plot the eccentricity of the orbit ``e`` as a function of the semi-major axis ``a``.
 This time (in contrast to Step 1.6 but accomplishing the same goal) you will calculate ``a`` from ``e`` and ``q`` via setting derived plot parameters rather than creating another column in the right-hand table.